Induction for urban and rural teachers

-This page has information on the department's central orientation program and local induction for remote teachers.
+This page has information on the department's central orientation program and local induction for teachers.

 If you are a graduate teacher, new to the Northern Territory or a recommencing teacher (returning after 3 years or more), you will be involved in a central orientation program to help you transition into your position.

-The program provides you with an opportunity for professional networking and to learn more about living and working in remote Northern Territory communities.
+The program provides you with an opportunity for professional networking and to learn more about living and working in the Northern Territory.

 You will also learn more about the department’s resources, support services and strategic initiatives.

-You will discuss best practice strategies and pedagogy for teaching Aboriginal students as well as curriculum, assessment and reporting expectations.
+You will discuss best practice strategies and pedagogy for teaching EAL/D students as well as curriculum, assessment and reporting expectations.

-You will be further supported through a local induction when you arrive in the community.
+You will be further supported through a local induction when you arrive at the school.

-Your local induction will begin with an introduction to the community, to local people, places, expectations and practices.
+Your local induction will begin with an introduction to expectations and practices.
 You will also be introduced to school priorities, policies, procedures, processes and routines.

-This is a perfect time to meet the teaching team to discuss ways you can learn, plan, teach and assess together.
+This is a perfect time to meet support and administrative staff and teaching colleagues to discuss ways you can learn, plan, teach and assess together.

 Your induction will continue and be supported through mentoring and professional learning.